 The escrow company is careful to assure that all terms and conditions of the seller's and buyer's contract are performed prior to the sale being finalized.
-This includes receiving monies and paperwork, finishing required forms, and obtaining the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clear title to your place before the asking price is fully paid.
+This includes receiving funds and documents, filling out required forms, and obtaining the release documents for any loans or liens that were paid off with the transaction, assuring you have a clear title to your place before the agreed upon price is fully paid.

-Closing on the property takes place when the steps of the escrow are complete.
+Closing on the house takes place when all of the procedures of the escrow are done.
 All expenses like title insurance, inspections and real estate commissions are paid.
-You'll then receive the title to the home and the title insurance gets dispersed as agreed upon in the escrow instructions.
+Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as outlined in the escrow policy.

-When closing is in it's last step, you'll pay the fees to the escrow company.
-I'll keep you informed on what comes next.
+When closing is finished, you'll make a payment to the escrow holder.
+I'll keep you up-to-date on the next steps.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.